 The Company and two of its officers are defendants in a putative class action lawsuit captioned Kovtun v.
-Vivus, Inc., et al., Case No. CV10-4957 PJH, pending in the U.S. District Court, Northern District of California.
-The action, filed in November 2010, alleges violations of Section 10(b) and 20(a) of the federal Securities Exchange Act of 1934 based on allegedly false or misleading statements made by defendants in connection with the Company's clinical trials and New Drug Application, or NDA, for QNEXA as a treatment for obesity.
-In his Amended Class Action Complaint filed April 4, 2011, plaintiff alleges generally that defendants misled investors regarding the prospects for QNEXA's NDA approval, and the drug's efficacy and safety.
-On June 3, 2011, defendants filed a motion to dismiss, which is currently scheduled for hearing on October 5, 2011.
-Discovery is stayed pending resolution of the motion.
+Vivus Inc., et al., Case No. CV10-4957 PJH, pending in the U.S. District Court, Northern District of California.
+The action, filed in November 2010, alleges violations of Section 10(b) and 20(a) of the federal Securities Exchange Act of 1934 based on allegedly false or misleading statements made by the defendants in connection with the Company's clinical trials and New Drug Application, or NDA, for Qnexa as a treatment for obesity.
+In his Amended Class Action Complaint filed April 4, 2011, the plaintiff alleged generally that the defendants misled investors regarding the prospects for Qnexa's NDA approval, and the drug's efficacy and safety.
+On June 3, 2011, the defendants filed a motion to dismiss, which was heard by the Honorable Phyllis J. Hamilton on October 12, 2011.
+At the hearing, Judge Hamilton ruled from the bench and granted the defendants' motion to dismiss, with leave to amend.
+Judge Hamilton also issued an order on October 13, 2011, which confirmed her ruling at the hearing.
+If the plaintiff elects to amend his complaint again, the defendants anticipate filing another motion to dismiss.
+Pending the outcome of that motion to dismiss, discovery will continue to be stayed.
 Additionally, the Company's directors are defendants in a shareholder derivative lawsuit captioned Turberg v.
 Logan, et al., Case No. CV 10-05271 PJH, also pending in the same federal court.
-In her Verified Amended Shareholder Derivative Complaint filed June 3, 2011, plaintiff largely restates the allegations of the Kovtun action and alleges that the directors breached fiduciary duties to the Company by purportedly permitting the Company to violate the federal securities laws as alleged in Kovtun.
-The matter is stayed pending resolution of defendants' motion to dismiss in Kovtun.
-The Company's directors are also named defendants in consolidated shareholder derivative suits pending in the California Superior Court, Santa Clara County under the caption In re VIVUS, Inc. Derivative Litigation, Master File No. 11 0 CV188439.
+In the plaintiff's Verified Amended Shareholder Derivative Complaint filed June 3, 2011, the plaintiff largely restates the allegations of the Kovtun action and alleges that the directors breached fiduciary duties to the Company by purportedly permitting the Company to violate the federal securities laws as alleged in Kovtun.
+The parties have agreed to stay the litigation pending resolution of the defendants' expected second motion to dismiss in Kovtun.
+The Company's directors are also named defendants in consolidated shareholder derivative suits pending in the California Superior Court, Santa Clara County under the caption In re VIVUS Inc. Derivative Litigation, Master File No. 11 0 CV188439.
 The allegations in the state court derivative suits are substantially similar to the other lawsuits.
-As with the federal derivative litigation, these consolidated actions are stayed pending resolution of the motion to dismiss in Kovtun.
+As with the federal derivative litigation, the parties have agreed to stay these consolidated actions pending resolution of the second motion to dismiss in Kovtun.